 - Support from the Audubon South Carolina staff via email and conference calls.

 First South Carolina Training

 Our first South Carolina training was in June 2017 at Spring Island near Beaufort.
 It was attended by dozens of people who hailed from Charleston to Hilton Head, and who thoroughly enjoyed the day.
-More trainings are planned for the fall around the state, so please be in touch if you want us to contact you when dates are set.
+More trainings are planned around the state, so please be in touch if you want us to contact you when dates are set.